MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

   - `DmxChannel`: Which channel 1-256. (not 0)
   - `DmxWidth`: Width of the channel, in channels. (often 1 or 2)
   - `DmxChannel`: datatype _POINTER TO oscat_network.NETWORK_BUFFER_SHORT_, pointer to a global buffer

+- InitMqttDiscovery: Sets all config needed for letting Home Assistant discover the dimmer automatically.
+	- `name `: The name show in Home Assistant frond-end
+	- `overruleId`: set to 'FB_AO_DIMMER_001' for instance name, or overule to e.g. 'DIMMER_GND_HALL_01'
+	- `icon `: specify icon.
+Default 'mdi:lightbulb'
+	- `MqttDiscoverPrefix`:  pointer to string prefix for the MQTT discover topic
+	- `Device `:The device show in Home Assistant
+	- `meta `: OPTIONAL Free field for meta data.
+Only visible in MQTT

 ### **Function Block Behaviour**